t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* Discovery, authentication, and trust establishment between IoT devices, compute nodes, and platforms, with regard to concerns such as mobility, heterogeneous devices and networks, scale, multiple trust domains, constrained devices, anonymity, and traceability
+* Discovery, authentication, and trust establishment between IoT devices, compute nodes, and platforms, with regard to concerns such as mobility, heterogeneous devices and networks, scale, multiple trust domains, constrained devices, anonymity, and traceability.
-* Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}
+* Intermittent connectivity to the Internet, preventing relying on a third-party authority {{Echeverria}}.
-* Resiliency to failures {{Harchol}}, denial of service attacks, easier physical access for attackers
+* Resiliency to failures {{Harchol}}, denial of service attacks, easier physical access for attackers.

 ### Edge Organization and Federation